FintanK/neo4j-social-app/README.md

 Neo4 Social App

 A simple example of how a social app can use Neo4J to enhance features such as relationships.
+Built using PHP and Bower.

+In the root directory

 > curl -sS https://getcomposer.org/installer | php